 Lay the chicken breasts on top of everything, seasoning them with some salt and black pepper.
 Cover and cook on low for 4 ½ hours, or until the chicken is cooked through.

-Shred the chicken or slice into pieces.
-Stir everything together and serve immediately with your favourite gravy, hot and ready to ladle over top and your favourite sides!
+Finally, shred the chicken or slice it into pieces.
+Stir everything together and serve immediately with your favorite gravy, hot and ready to ladle over top and your favorite sides!

-You can really turn this simple entrée into a beautiful feast and family favorite meal simply by what you choose to serve alongside it.
+You can really turn this simple entrée into a beautiful feast and into a family favorite meal by knowing what to choose to serve alongside it.
 Nothing has to be complicated, however.
 I always like to serve mashed potatoes.
 There are some really fabulous frozen mashed potatoes available in the freezer section of the grocery stores these days.
-I use them fairly often and always have several bags waiting in my freezer.
+As I don’t always have too much time, I use them fairly often and always have several bags waiting in my freezer.

 You can adapt them very easily and truly make them your own by stirring in a bit of sour cream and a smidge of onion or garlic powder.
 Sometimes I stir the cheese into them until I melt along with some chopped green onions.
 With this dish, however, I keep it old school and just stir in a knob of butter with some whole milk and seasoning to taste.
 Baked potatoes also go well as does rice, both of which can be found frozen, ready to heat in the microwave for ease.

-You could serve a salad on the side as well.
-We like our peas and carrots, however, and I always cook them to serve with this.
-Just peel and slice into coins one carrot per person.
-Place them into a saucepan of water to cover and bring to the boil.
-Boil for 8 to 10 minutes until crispy tender, adding a handful of frozen baby peas for the last few minutes of cook time.
+Also, you could serve a salad on the side but we like our peas and carrots, and I always cook them to be served with this.
+Just peel and slice into coins one carrot for each person.
+Place them into a saucepan of water to cover and bring to a boil.
+Boil for 8 to 10 minutes until crispy tender, adding a handful of frozen baby peas for the last few minutes of cooking time.
 Drain well, season to taste, and serve!

 - 1 (14 ounce) bag of dried seasoned stuffing mix

 - 1 medium onion, peeled and diced